 Japanese teapots, on the other hand, are a newer development and way to enjoy your tea.
 Today, you can boil your water in a modern kettle which quick to bring to boil but brew it in an easy to clean enameled teapot.

 Benefits of cast iron teapots

 Cast iron has experienced a resurgence in popularity because people are learning about the benefits that cast iron offers.
-Cast iron is probably the only piece of kitchenware that improves over time and cast-iron teapot are no different.
+Cast iron is probably the only piece of kitchenware that improves over time, and cast-iron teapots are no different.
 Here are some of the benefits of cast iron teapots.

 It keeps your tea hot

-Cast iron is very heavy.
-Because of this, the material has great thermal density, which retains heat very well.
+Cast iron is heavy.
+But because of this, the material has good thermal density properties, and it retains heat very well.
 Compared to glass, stainless steel, and ceramic teapots, cast iron tea kettles maintain their heat much longer.
 The material also evenly heats your tea, which helps with the brewing process.